 - cooking, eating and learning about traditional British food

-In 2015 the Prevent Duty also became law, this is a duty on all schools and registered early years providers to have due regard to preventing people being drawn into terrorism.
-In order to protect children in your care, you must be alert to any reason for concern in the child’s life at home or elsewhere.
+In 2015 the Prevent Duty also became law.
+This is a duty on all schools and registered early years providers to have due regard to preventing people being drawn into terrorism.
+In order to protect children in our care, we must be alert to any reason for concern in the child’s life at home, or elsewhere.
 This includes awareness of the expression of extremist views.

-Childcare and Early Years Providers subject to the Prevent duty will be expected to demonstrate activity in the following areas:
+Childcare and Early Years Providers subject to the Prevent Duty are expected to demonstrate activity in the following areas: